ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 ### Web scraping

-To collect this data we built our own scraper, utilizing the testing and browser automation framework "Playwright" <-LINK>.
+To collect this data we built our own scraper, utilizing the testing and browser automation framework ["Playwright"](https://playwright.dev/).
 We then deployed 5 parallel instances of this script to a server and periodically retrieved the newly collect data.

 Our script starts off by logging and and storing the cookies for further sessions, it then accepts the cookie conditions and attempts to start a game.
 We do this by navigating the page using the text, as there are no stable identifiers.
 For multiplayer it additionally checks for rate-limiting or if it joined the same game as another instance of the script, it those cases it waits for a certain amount of time and attempts the same again.